youranye/RPG-Game-Void-Quest/README.md

 ### Screen Layouts

 Screens will contain text that relates to the story of the game.
 They will give the user a list of lettered options and prompt the user to select the letter of the option they desire.
 The user will select an option by typing the corresponding letter into the terminal and hitting enter.
 The expected input is one of the listed letters.
 In the case of character creation, a string is expected for the character's name.
 The game will include the following screens:
 * Home/Start: Displays the title of the game.
-The user enters ‘a’ to start the game or ‘b’ to see the credits.
+The user enters ‘a’ to start the game, ‘b’ to see the credits, or 'c' to quit.
 * Credits: Displays the credits.
 The user enters any letter to return to the home/start screen.
 * Story: Narrates a scene in the story.
 Explains a scenario to the user and asks them to choose what they will do next.
 Displays a list of options, each labeled with a letter.
 The user inputs the letter of the option they wish to choose.
-* Combat help: Displays an explanation of combat mechanics.
-The user enters any letter to return to the story.
-* Game over: Displays a message that the player character has died.
+* Game over: Displays a message that the player character has died and the credits.
 The user enters any letter to return to the home/start screen.
-* Win: Displays a message the user has won the game.
+* Win: Displays a message the user has won the game and the credits.
 The user enters any letter to return to the home/start screen.

 ![screen layout](README_Resources/screen_layout.jpg)